thething252/RealVolumetrics/README.md

 You need RSSVE and Blackrack's Volumetric Clouds mod (from his Patreon) to use this.

-Find the install guide in the Wiki at: https://github.com/thething252/RealVolumetrics/wiki/Installation
+Find the install guide in the wiki at: https://github.com/thething252/RealVolumetrics/wiki/Installation

 # Planned features: